FHA Guidelines On Non-Occupant Co-Borrowers And Borrowers

 - Non-Occupant Co-Borrowers can own another home and do not have to live with the borrower.

-- However, they do have to meet all FHA Guidelines and qualify with the lenders credit, and income guidelines.
+- However, they do have to meet all HUD Guidelines and qualify with the lenders’ credit, and income guidelines.

-Home buyers who are looking for a FHA Lender with no overlays and have more questions on this topic, please call us at 262-716-8151 or email us at email@example.com.
+Homebuyers who are looking for an FHA Lender with no overlays and have more questions on this topic, please call us at 262-716-8151 or text us for faster response.
+Or email us at [email protected]